 Ground is ground the world around.
 That's a saying

 that I used to hear Ham radio operators say.
 In a general sense, it's true, but on a local level grounds

 can vary widely from location to location, even within a few hundred feet.
-It is true both for
+It is true both for direct

 current and low frequencies and for frequencies in to the GHz regions.
 It has to do with the conductivity

 of the soil and/or rock in the area as well as the amount of moisture and other elements in the ground.

 This article from the August 1959 edition of Popular Electronics is a good primer on the subject.